Testing Emergent Gravity with Isolated Dwarf Galaxies: Abstract

 \section{Abstract}

 Verlinde (2016) has proposed a new modified theory of gravity, Emergent Gravity (EG), as an alternative to dark matter.
-EG reproduces the Tully-Fisher relationship with no free parameters, and agrees with the velocity curves of most massive, spiral galaxies well.
+EG reproduces the Tully-Fisher relationship with no free parameters and agrees with the velocity curves of most massive, spiral galaxies well.
 In its current form, the theory only applies to isolated, spherically symmetric systems in a dark energy-dominated Universe, and thus can only be tested fairly with such systems.
-Here I develop equations for EG's velocity curve predictions given a realistic, extended mass distribution.
-I apply this to isolated dwarf galaxies.
-Then I test the predictions from EG versus the maximum velocity measurements of 81 isolated dwarf galaxies with projected shapes close to circular.
-I find that EG severely underpredicts the maximum velocities for those galaxies with measured velocities $v>165$ km/s.
-Most of these galaxies have greater HI gas masses than stellar masses, and it is seems that EG is unable to describe these systems well.
-Rotation curves of these isolated, HI gas-rich, nearly spherical dwarf galaxies would provide the definitive test of EG.
+This paper presents a framework for rotation curve tests of EG using isolated dwarf galaxies.
+Here I extend the EG equations to axisymmetric distributions for the first time.
+I also perform a preliminary test of the predictions from EG versus the maximum velocity measurements of 452 isolated dwarf galaxies.
+I find that EG predicts the maximum velocities of these systems somewhat well for galaxies with measured velocities around $100~\rm{km/s}$.
+EG severely underpredicts the maximum velocities for dwarf galaxies with measured velocities greater than this value and overpredicts for those with measured velocities less than this value.
+Rotation curves of these isolated dwarf galaxies would provide the definitive test of EG.